AdamGCodes/-js-toptrumps/ReadMe.md

 ## Timeframe & Team

-This was a solo project completed in one week, aiming to deliver a functional MVP while exploring stretch goals for future development.
+This was initially a solo project completed in one week, aiming to deliver a functional MVP while exploring stretch goals for future development.
+Time spent after this initial week to make updates and in late 2024 early 2025 rebuilt it to greatly improve performance with much better code.

 ---